Iva Toguri D'Aquino: Treason trial

 D'Aquino was charged by federal prosecutors with the crime of treason for "adhering to, and giving aid and comfort to, the Imperial Government of Japan during World War II"'.
 Her trial on eight "overt acts" of treason began on July 5, 1949, at the Federal District Court in San Francisco.
 It was the costliest and longest trial in American history at the time.
 D'Aquino was defended by a team of attorneys led by Wayne Mortimer Collins, a prominent advocate of Japanese-American rights.
 Collins enlisted the help of Theodore Tamba, who became one of D'Aquino's closest friends, a relationship which continued until his death in 1973.
 One of the defense witnesses was Charles Cousens, who himself had been acquitted of treason by Australian authorities in November 1946.

 On September 29, 1949, the jury found D'Aquino guilty on a single charge: Count VI, which stated, "That on a day during October, 1944, the exact date being to the Grand Jurors unknown, said defendant, at Tokyo, Japan, in a broadcasting studio of The Broadcasting Corporation of Japan, did speak into a microphone concerning the loss of ships."
 She was fined $10,000, given a 10-year prison sentence, and stripped of her citizenship, with Toguri's attorney Collins lambasting the verdict as "Guilty without evidence".
 She was sent to the Federal Reformatory for Women at Alderson, West Virginia.
-She was paroled after serving six years and two months, released January 28, 1956, and moved to Chicago, Illinois.
+She was paroled after serving six years and two months, released January 28, 1956, and moved to Chicago.